SS Clan Fraser (1938)

 SS Clan Fraser was a British cargo steamship.
 She served in the Second World War and was bombed and sunk in Greece in 1941.

 This was the third of four Clan Line ships called Clan Fraser.
 The first was a steamship built in 1878, sold in 1899 and wrecked in 1902.
 The second was a steamship built in 1900, sold in 1919 and lost in 1920.
-The fourth was a motor ship built in 1961, sold on 1965, burnt out in 1979 and scrapped in 1980.
+The fourth was a motor ship built in 1961, sold in 1965, burnt out in 1979 and scrapped in 1980.

 Building

 Clan Fraser was one of the Clan Line's Cameron-class steamships, built by the Greenock & Grangemouth Dockyard Co Ltd, Greenock and launched on 20 December 1938 and completed in February 1939.
 She was registered in Glasgow.

 Fraser had 20 corrugated furnaces with a combined grate area of 402 sqft.
 They heated five single-ended boilers with a combined heating surface of 17780 sqft.
 These supplied steam at 220 lbf/in2 to a pair of three-cylinder steam triple expansion engines.
 Exhaust steam from each engine's low-pressure cylinder fed one of a pair of low pressure steam turbines.
 All the engines were built by JG Kincaid & Co of Greenock.
 The combined power output of this plant was rated at 1,043 NHP.
 She was propelled by twin screws, each driven by one triple-expansion engine and one turbine.